M374LX/alexvsbus-java/README.md

 The options are:
 ```
 -h, --help             Show this usage information and exit
 -v, --version          Show version and license information and exit
 -f, --fullscreen       Run in fullscreen mode
--w, --window <size>   Run in windowed mode with the specified window size:
+-w, --windowed         Run in windowed mode
-                      1 for 1x window size, 2 for 2x, and 3 for 3x
+--window-scale <scale> Set the window scale (1 to 3)
 --audio-on             Enable audio output
 --audio-off            Disable audio output
 --resizable            Make the window resizable
 --scanlines-on         Enable scanlines visual effect
 --scanlines-off        Disable scanlines visual effect
 --touch                Enable touchscreen controls, which can also be
                        simulated by using the mouse
 --vscreen-size <size>  Set the size of the virtual screen (vscreen)

 For --vscreen-size, the size can be either "auto" or a width and a height
 separated by an "x" (example: 480x270), with the supported values listed